Blog Archives

 As a take-home gift, you will receive a little guidebook for strategic planning.
 The guidebook goes beyond the contents of the workshop.
 It can serve as your own resource later on if you choose to develop a more detailed strategic plan based on your core vision.

-If you know of people who are either thinking of starting a business or are running their own small business or private practice, I would love it if you could forward this announcement.
+If you know of people who are either thinking of starting a business or are running their own small business or private practice,

 Numerical Skills for Financial Decisions